NCAR/PyCECT/docs/source/pyEnsSum.rst

 statistics describing the ensemble distribution).

-Ensemble summary files for existing CESM tags for CAM-ECT, UF-CAM-ECT, and POP-ECT that were created by CSEG (CESM SOftware ENgineering Group) are located (respectively) in the CESM input data directories:
+Ensemble summary files for existing CESM tags for CAM-ECT, UF-CAM-ECT, and POP-ECT that were created by CSEG (CESM Software Engineering Group) are located (respectively) in the CESM input data directories:

 $CESMDATAROOT/inputdata/validation/ensembles